-Since an area scan camera is flexible, cost-effective, and can be installed conveniently, it has found its way into a vast number of industries.
+Since an area scan camera is flexible, cost-effective, and installed conveniently, it has found its way into a vast number of industries.
 One such industry is the pharmaceutical industry.
-Since the inspection of vials and pharmaceutical bottles is a relatively less demanding and straight-forward task, area scan cameras are used extensively by the vision system’s integrators to accomplish this task.
+Since the inspection of vials and pharmaceutical bottles is a relatively less demanding and straightforward task, system integrators use area scan cameras extensively to accomplish this task.

 2. Line scan camera